aj-jp/LL-to-Alice/README.md

-# LL-to-Alice
-box for 2008 Red Team Hackathon

-added some other stuff for a test
+# Love Letter to Alice

+Box for built for student Red Team Hackathon, currently in review for hosting on Vulnhub.
+ISO and walkthroughs available upon request